Imago

 As 247Sports reported, the Washington head coach “could” have an interest in hitting the exit button.
 His wife, Amber Fisch, and daughter recently moved to Arizona, further strengthening the rumors.
 However, the head coach explained that his wife and daughters went back to the Southwest so the kids could finish high school in one place.
 For his 16-year-old daughter Ashlee, who’s been through five schools in eight years, that chance at stability mattered more than another change of scenery.

 “The ridiculousness of people that want to claim that because my wife and daughters are living in Arizona, because I have a 16-year-old who’s been in five different schools in the past eight years to finish her high school, has anything to do with my decision.
 Or the ridiculousness of just putting my name on a list just to do it,” Fisch broke the silence.
-What added to the fire was how lately the Huskies performed.
+Plus, the Huskies’ recent performances added fuel to the fire.

-It was a rough weekend for the Washington, who came up short in a 13–10 loss.
+It was a rough weekend for the Washington team, who came up short in a 13–10 loss.
 That too against a Wisconsin team that had been searching for answers under Luke Fickell against Power Four foes.
-But he is confident that his family knows what’s going on in the Huskies squad for Fisch to stay put in Washington.
+However, he is confident that his family knows what’s going on with the Huskies squad, allowing Fisch to stay put in Washington.

 ADVERTISEMENT

 Fisch made it clear – he’s felt the love at Washington.
-Since taking over, the school’s poured resources into the program.
+Since taking over, the school has invested significant resources in the program.
 A remodeled weight room, a brand-new recovery space, better nutrition, upgraded recruiting areas, and freshened-up offices.
 And the best part?
 Fisch said he’s had plenty of say in how it all looks and runs.
 But even if his family wants him to stay in Washington, an ultimatum hangs over Fisch’s head.

 ADVERTISEMENT